rust-lang/reference/src/statements-and-expressions.md

 specifying both the value produced by the expression and the order in which its sub-expressions are themselves evaluated.

-In contrast, statements in Rust serve _mostly_ to contain and explicitly sequence expression evaluation.
+In contrast, statements serve _mostly_ to contain and explicitly sequence expression evaluation.